amghannam/Mini-XML-Shift-Reduce-Parser/README.md

 ## Usage

 Given an XML document, the parser verifies if the document can be generated from the above grammar, in which case it prints out a rightmost derivation, in reverse order, that corresponds to a parse tree that generates the given input token sequence.
-This sequence is produced by the lexer, which tokenizes the input XML document into meaningful symbols (i.e. tokens).
+This sequence is produced by the lexer, which tokenizes the input XML document into meaningful symbols (i.e. tokens) before forwarding it to the parser.
 The derivation consists of the collection of grammar rules used to generate the input document, where each line displays exactly one grammar rule.

 ### Example test case